Surfing in Egypt: best locations and beaches

 Also on the Red Sea, the Panorama Resort offers Greek-styled bungalows and hosts DJ nights in a relaxed party atmosphere.
 When not out kiting, you can relax in their expansive hot tub or keep in shape at the state-of-the-art gym.
 Prices start at $37.50 but you can find online deals as low as $26.00.

 Egypt is a great vacation place for water sports activities.
+There are no direct flights to Egypt from Canada, but you can combine your vacation with a Eurotour.

 Egypt surfing guide and tips prepared by Bryan Dickerson (wavepoolmag.com) for Dailystoke.com’s surf guides.